Bokaro and Kargali Area

 Bokaro and Kargali Area is one of the operational areas of the Central Coalfields Limited located mainly in the Bokaro district and partly in the Giridih district, both in the state of Jharkhand, India.

-The projects of Bokaro and Kargali Area are: Bokaro open cast, Kargali open cast, Kargali underground, Karo open cast, Karo underground, Khas Mahal open cast, Khas Mahal underground, Karo Special underground, Giridih open cast, Kabribad open cast, Kargali washery.
+The projects of Bokaro and Kargali Area are Bokaro open cast, Kargali open cast, Kargali underground, Karo open cast, Karo underground, Khas Mahal open cast, Khas Mahal underground, Karo Special underground, Giridih open cast, Kabribad open cast, and Kargali washery.
 The area office is at Kargali, PO Bermo 829104.

 Mining activity

 Mines and projects

-Bokaro opencast project, designed in 2013-14 for a rated annual capacity of 0.7 million tonnes, is located in the East Bokaro Coalfield, north of the Damodar River.
+Bokaro opencast project, designed in 2013–14 for a rated annual capacity of 0.7 million tonnes, is located in the East Bokaro Coalfield, north of the Damodar River.

 Kargali colliery is a very old colliery, started in 1918 as an underground mine by the Great Indian Peninsular Railway.
 Kargali OCP is north of the Gomoh-Barkakana branch line and is 1.5 km from Bermo railway station.
 As of 2014, it had a mineable reserve of 33.93 million tonnes and corresponding overburden volume of 0.50 million cubic metres.
 The project had an estimated life of 49 years.
 It operates in the Kargali seam.

 In Kargali underground colliery, the Bermo seam incline is located on the northern side of the Gomoh-Barkakana branch line in the East Bokaro Coalfield, west of Dhori colliery, and developmental work was initiated in 1983.
 In 2013–14, it had a production target of 35,000 tonnes.
 Total mineable reserve was 7.2 million tonnes.
 The project had an estimated life of 50 years.

 Khasmahal Opencast Project is located at Khasmahal, PO Sunday Bazar, Bokaro district.
 It is on the north bank of the Konar River in the East Bokaro Coalfield.
 It lies north-west of Bokaro colliery.
 Khasmahal OCP has a designed rated capacity of 1.5 million tonnes of coal per year, total mineable reserve of 20.40 million tonnes, and an expected life of 35 years, as of 2013–2014.